UPPMAX/HPC-python/docs/day3/batch.rst

    Type along!

 This first example shows how to run a short, serial script.
-The batch script (named ``run_mmmult.sh``) can be found in the directory /HPC-Python/Exercises/examples/<center>, where <center> is hpc2n, uppmax, lunarc, or nsc.
-The Python script is in /HPC-Python/Exercises/examples/programs and is named ``mmmult.py``.
+The batch script (named ``run_mmmult.sh``) can be found in the directory:
+- If you did ``git clone https://github.com/UPPMAX/HPC-python.git``
+    - HPC-Python/Exercises/examples/<center>, where <center> is hpc2n, uppmax, lunarc, nsc, or pdc.
+    - The Python script is in HPC-Python/Exercises/examples/programs and is named ``mmmult.py``.
+- If you did ``wget https://github.com/UPPMAX/HPC-python/raw/refs/heads/main/exercises.tar.gz`` and then ``tar -xvzf exercises.tar.gz``
+    - exercises/examples/<center>, where <center> is hpc2n, uppmax, lunarc, nsc, or pdc.
+    - The Python script is in exercises/examples/programs and is named ``mmmult.py``.

 1. The batch script is run with ``sbatch run_mmmult.sh``.
 2. Try type ``squeue -u <username>`` to see if it is pending or running.